spacestr

 About Me

-seeking the most powerful money
+seeking the most powerful money, and the most powerful God

 Interests